 |

-A section of rubble stone foundation wall whose base has been rebuilt
+A section of rubble stone foundation wall whose base I eventually rebuilt

 |